Benefits of Open Access

 The DAR Repository accepts the following types of scholarly communications:

 Deposit Scholarship in the DAR Repository

-Follow the instructions to upload your syllabi, tutorials, and lecture recordings to the DAR Repository.
+Follow the instructions to upload your journal articles, book chapters, and papers to the DAR Repository.

 - Visit the DAR Repository.